 RH Group turned Sin Chew Daily into the largest Chinese newspaper in Malaysia.
 The paper is a favourite source of news and entertainment among the local Chinese reading public.
 The company also publishes an English daily newspaper, ‘The National’ in Papua New Guinea.

-We are a leader in salmon farming in New Zealand, supplying 70% of the country’s production.
-In addition, we also run a tiger prawn farming operation in Sarawak, Malaysia.
+We run a tiger prawn farming operation in Sarawak, Malaysia.